 Maintain eye contact, sit up straight and express yourself confidently.
 You can add a bit of enthusiasm to show that you’re interested in the job.

 It’s not only what you say but also how you say it matters.
-Be careful not to come out as overconfidence or arrogance, as this is a turn-off for interviewers.
+Be careful not to come out as overconfident or arrogant, as this is a turn-off for interviewers.

 Distraction is the next thing to avoid in a job interview.
 While an interview is happening, it is not the best time to zone out or be lost in thoughts.
 Distractions can also come from your cell phone or other things in the environment.
 That’s why you should keep your phone on silent and give your 100% focus to the interview.
 Stay engaged and build a connection with your interviewers.